gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/download_zip_file.md

 ### Download ZIP file

-Download the data using `requests` library.
+Download the ZIP file using the `requests` library.

 ```python